starliz/starliz.github.io/_posts/2017-02-17-h5-lamp-in-docker.md

 ### LAMP inside a docker:

-I was hesitant about installing LAMP into my home directory, but I got a hint to use docker.
+I was hesitant about installing LAMP into my home directory and at the same time wanted to preserve results after exercising, but I got a hint to use docker.
 So I decided to try it for this homework.
 [The task details are here](http://terokarvinen.com/2017/agenda-for-linux-basics-dat8tf063-29-spring-2017#comment-22169).

 All resulting docker files can be found in [my liz-docker-lamp repo](https://github.com/starliz/liz-docker-lamp).